webosose/website/content/en/docs/tutorials/native-apps/developing-downloadable-native-apps.md

     $ make
     ```

-    If the commands succeed, a `output` directory will be generated.
+    If the commands succeed, an `output` directory will be generated.

     ```
     BUILD/output/